David Ossipovitch Widhopff: Career

-At the turn of the century, Widhopff was in the service of the Vollard gallery, the gallery belonging to Ambroise Vollard, one of the most important dealers in French contemporary art in the twentieth century.
-Vollard had hired him to make posters.
-He also created tapestries for the Beauvais factory during this time.
-His association with these two places resumed in the 1920s.
+By the turn of the century, Widhopff was in the service of the Vollard gallery, the gallery belonging to Ambroise Vollard, one of the most important 20th-century contemporary French art dealers, who had hired him to make posters.
+Widhopff also created tapestries for the Beauvais factory during this time.
+His association with both places resumed in the 1920s.

-During his lifetime, Widhopff earned acclaim for his diverse methods of expression.
-His uniqueness was his ability to work equally well with both pencil as well as the brush.
-His drawings are known for their lively expressions, colorful imagery and rich humor.
+During his lifetime, Widhopff earned acclaim for his ability to work equally well with both pencil and brush.
+His drawings, in particular, are known for their lively expressions, colorful imagery and rich humor.